 To begin your dentist will deliver a local anesthetic to the affected area of your mouth, which will cause temporary numbness in your teeth, gums, lip(s), and cheek(s).
 The injection to deliver the anesthetic feels like a small pinch.
 Some patients even claim not to be able to feel it.

 If the thought of a small needle in your mouth causes you anxiety, you can always ask your dentist to provide you with nitrous oxide to help make the process stress-free.

 After the numbness takes effect, your dentist will then remove the decayed part of the tooth and clean the area where the filling will go.
 Once the space is prepared, the filler can be added to the tooth.
 The filler sets very quickly so that you can get back to your daily routine quickly.

 Just like your natural teeth need care daily, so will your fillings.
 You should brush and floss around fillings just like you would your teeth to keep bacteria at bay.
 The area around fillings can be an easy target for new cavities to form, so make sure you are dedicated to a fantastic oral hygiene routine to prevent this from occurring.

 Although preventing cavities is ideal, knowing the signs that a cavity may exist in your mouth is secondarily important to ensure the health of your teeth and gums.
 If you experience any of the symptoms discussed above, don’t hesitate to call your dentist and set up an appointment or ask questions.

-Your oral health is vital to the health of the rest of your body.
+Your oral health is vital to the health of the rest of your body, and treatment shouldn't be delayed.
 Keep an eye out for warning signs of cavities forming so that you can prevent illness and infection from occurring.